Read our 2018 Report Card for Herrera Beutler.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Herrera Beutler is shown as a purple triangle. (analysis methodology)
+Herrera Beutler is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Jaime Herrera Beutler sits on the following committees:

-Herrera Beutler was the primary sponsor of 1 bill that was enacted:
+Herrera Beutler was the primary sponsor of 5 bills that were enacted:

 Herrera Beutler sponsors bills primarily in these issue areas:

 Health (24%) Transportation and Public Works (19%) Environmental Protection (14%) Armed Forces and National Security (14%) Animals (10%) Public Lands and Natural Resources (10%) Emergency Management (10%)